 Futuristic lines, top-level design and 1120 horsepower.
 The Lancia of Lancia, the only boat of the historic car brand, is a 2009 project carried out in collaboration with Sacs, one of the leading manufacturers of luxury inflatable boats, with the intention of overwhelming the market.

 Let’s take a step back.
 In that hot summer of ten years ago, Venice was in a feverish state for the usual Film Festival, an event sponsored also by Lancia.

-A decidedly sporty rib – the Martini Racing logo in plain sight to recall the Rally world where Lancia was well present – and luxurious cockpit.
-In short, a boat that on earth could be a convertible spider in style.
+A sporty rib – the Martini Racing logo in plain sight to recall the Rally world where Lancia was well present – and luxurious cockpit.
+In short, a boat that on a road could be a convertible spider in style.
 The designer of Lancia’s boat had been taken care of by the studio of one of the best Italian designers still today, Christian Grande, who had given the purebred vein of Lancia a more elegant aesthetic touch.

 The touch of class was precisely the soft top that, if desired, closed the cockpit of the boat joining the windshield.
 Launched at the “modest sum” of 600,000 euros, this project seemed destined for better luck even for the qualities.

 After almost 10 years we can say that Lancia has not “broken through” the world of boating and the Strider 13 remains a unique in the history of the car manufacturer.
 The fact remains that for an enthusiast this boat can undoubtedly be an object of worship.
 Among the curiosities of this boat there is also its line and the motorization.

 The Lancia of Lancia line changes completely when the soft top is raised or lowered.
 The windows are in both cases fundamental architectural elements in characterizing this thirteen meters.
 To this is added the crystal windscreen, which lifts electrically to allow the passage to the bow.
 But, if you want, you can navigate safely holding it at half height.